Tommy Freeman (rugby union)

-Tommy Freeman (born 5 March 2001) is an English professional rugby union player who plays as a wing or fullback for Premiership Rugby club Northampton Saints.
+Thomas William Freeman (born 5 March 2001) is an English professional rugby union player who plays as a wing for Prem Rugby club Northampton Saints and England.

 Club career

 Freeman was released by the Leicester Tigers academy at the age of sixteen.
 In 2018 he joined Northampton Saints and the following year made his club debut in a Premiership Rugby Cup match against Sale Sharks.